 4.2 Sport Rules

 These are the Rules that state how competitions are to be conducted, judged, timed and scored, the equipment and dress that is mandatory or recommended, and the running order of event phases.
 At an event, the Sport Rules are managed by the Technical Delegate and the Ground Jury.
-The Sport Rules are to be adhered to for all Official EA Events, Interschool Qualifying Events, State and Australian Championships.
+The Sport Rules are to be adhered to for all Official EA Events, Interschool Qualifying Events, State and the Australian Interschool Championships.

 Every eventuality cannot be provided for in these Rules.
 In any unforeseen or exceptional circumstances, it is the duty of the Technical Delegate/s to make a decision in a sporting spirit and to approach as nearly as possible the intention of these Rules, the National Sport Rules for Dressage, Jumping, Eventing, Show Horse, and the FEI General Regulations.